The global skills and competency framework for the digital world

 (modified)

-Defines and oversees plans to execute the overall marketing strategy to achieve organisational goals.
+Defines and oversees the execution of marketing strategies to achieve organisational goals.

-Ensures the alignment of marketing plans with business objectives and market insights.
-Evaluates key factors for the successful execution and measurement of marketing strategies.
+Ensures alignment of marketing plans with business objectives and market insights.
+Evaluates and optimises marketing effectiveness and budget allocation to drive outcomes.

 Identifies and addresses current and future marketing capability needs.